aiven/aiven-examples/solutions/migrate-vpc/README.md

 # migrate-vpc

 This guide shows how-to migrate Aiven services to a different VPC within the same cloud region.
-This can be a solution when the network CIDR previously created running out of IPs.
+This can be a solution when the network CIDR previously created runs out of IP addresses.

 ## Requirement